Cap of 5 people for social gatherings from Jun 14 as COVID-19 cases fall; dining-in may resume on Jun 21

 "Class participants may unmask if they are engaging in strenuous activities, although they are strongly encouraged to remain masked where possible to reduce the risk of transmission," said MOH.

-In-person tuition and enrichment classes for those aged 18 and below will be allowed to resume from Jun 21 with enhanced safe management measures, which will be announced by the Education Ministry, MOH said.
+In-person tuition and enrichment classes for those aged 18 and below will be allowed to resume from Jun 21 with enhanced safe management measures, which will be announced by the Education Ministry.

+The operating capacity of attractions, including the two cruises, that have received prior approval from the authorities will be increased from the current limit of 25 per cent to 50 per cent from Jun 14.
+Museums and public libraries will also be allowed to operate at an increased capacity of 50 per cent.

+For live performances and MICE events, a maximum of 250 attendees will be allowed from Jun 14 with pre-event testing, up from the current limit of 100.
+From Jun 21, singing and playing of instruments at these events will be allowed.

-Live performances and spectator sports events may resume, with participants having to undergo pre-event testing if there are up to 250 attendees.
+Similarly, spectators sports may resume from Jun 14, with up to 250 attendees if pre-event testing is conducted.

+The increased 250-person limit with pre-event testing also applies to congregational and other worship services from Jun 14.
+And from Jun 21, singing, as well as wind and brass instruments for live performances will be allowed.

+To minimise the likelihood of large infection clusters, pre-event testing remains an “essential” measure to ensure that events can proceed safely, MOH said.

 Pre-event testing is not required for events with fewer than 50 people.

-The operating capacity of attractions, including the two cruise pilots, that have received prior approval from the authorities will be increased from the current capacity of 25 per cent to 50 per cent.
-Museums and public libraries will also be allowed to operate at an increased operating capacity of 50 per cent.

-To minimise the likelihood of large infection clusters, pre-event testing remains an “essential” measure to ensure that events can proceed safely for attendees, MOH said.

-Congregational and other worship services, wedding receptions and marriage solemnisations with higher attendance are among events that will require such testing.

-Congregational and other worship services may take place from Jun 14 with up to 250 attendees with pre-event testing.
-Such testing will not be required for worship activities with 50 or fewer attendees.
-Unmasking and singing or playing of wind instruments at live performances during worship services however may only resume from Jun 21.

 The easing of rules comes as the number of COVID-19 cases, both linked and unlinked, has fallen “progressively” over the last few weeks, Mr Gan said.